- Movie Reviews

 - Take Action

-Not suitable for children under 8 and Parental Guidance to 12 (animated violence, themes of death, scary scenes).
+Not suitable under 8; parental guidance to 11 (animated violence, themes of death, scary scenes)

 This topic contains:

 |Children under 8||Not suitable due to animated violence, themes of death, and frightening scenes.|